 The following definition is added as Section 1.62: “Website” means the website or other internet-based electronic trading facility established by Party A that references this Master Agreement.

-The following definition is added as Section 1.63: ““Merger Event” meansArticle”
+The following definition is added as Section 1.63: ““Merger Event” means, with respect to a Party or other entity, that such Party or other entity consolidates or amalgamates with, or merges into or with, or transfers substantially all of its assets to another entity and (i) the resulting entity fails to assume all of the obligations of such Party or other entity hereunder or (ii) the benefits of any credit support provided pursuant to Article 8 fail to extend to the performance by such resulting, surviving or transferee entity of its obligations hereunder or (iii) the resulting entity's creditworthiness is materially weaker than that of such Party or other entity immediately prior to such action.”

 Transactions.
 Section 2.1 is hereby amended (i) by adding the phrase “, electronically via an electronic trading platform, including the Website" immediately before the phrase “or, if expressly required by either Party” in the first sentence and (ii) by adding the following sentence at the end of Section 2.1: “Once accepted by Party B either via the Website or otherwise, this Master Agreement shall govern all Transactions between the Parties until such time, if ever, a replacement master agreement is executed by the Parties.”

 (c) Events of Default.